n-howard/n-howard/README.md

 - 👋 Hi, I’m Nat.
 - 👀 I’m interested in designing and coding accessibility tools for disabled, neurodivergent, and mentally ill folks.
 - 🌱 I’m currently learning Python in my CSCI 150 course.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
 - 😄 Pronouns: they/them
 - ⚡ Fun fact: I have been to all 50 states and 27 national parks.